* Second reading of Q1 GDP up 1.2 pct vs est 0.9 pct

 * Costco, Ulta Beauty rise on strong quarterly reports

-* GameStop falls after sticking to forecast
+* GameStop falls after maintaining full-year forecast

 * Dow flat, S&P up 0.02 pct, Nasdaq up 0.03 pct (Updates to late afternoon)

 May 26 (Reuters) - U.S. stocks were little changed in afternoon trading on Friday, taking a breather after recent record highs and a six-day streak of gains, though consumer shares were strong for a second session.

 The gains in consumer stocks were offset by declines in healthcare and real estate stocks, though all three major indexes were on track to gain for the week after declining for two straight weeks.

 Earlier in the day, a report showed that the U.S. economy grew at a 1.2 percent pace in the first quarter, slightly more than the 0.7 percent estimated earlier.
 The higher reading was in line with economists' expectations.